Eco Park, New Town: Special events

 On 5 January 2013, Vokatta - a kite festival was organized by Benchmark Developers Pvt.
-Ltd, in association with HIDCO (West Bengal Housing Infrastructure Development CorporationLimited) in Eco Park ground.
+Ltd, in association with HIDCO (West Bengal Housing Infrastructure Development Corporation) in Eco Park ground.
 There was an open invitation for all to participate after 11 AM onwards.

 On 5 January 2014, again Vokatta-2014 was organised by Benchmark NewTown Kolkata International Kite Festival Trust, In co operation with WBHIDCO.
 Kite fliers from the UK, Netherlands, Belgium, Italy, the US, Singapore and Malaysia participated in Vokatta 2014.
 National kite fliers from Ahmedabad, Bengaluru, Kochi, Mumbai and Rajkot also joined the festivity, This year, the emphasis was on Fancy kites.
 Hot Air Balloon was another attraction.